FastestMolasses/LeetcodeDiscordBot/README.md

 3. Comment out the `terraform` block all the way at the bottom of the `tfstate.tf` file.
 This is because Terraform expects the S3 bucket to be already created prior to initializing it.

-2. Initialize terraform
+4. Initialize terraform

     ```bash
     cd terraform/
     terraform init
     ```

-3. Apply the terraform code
+5. Apply the terraform code

     ```bash
     terraform apply
     ```

-4. Uncomment the `terraform` block that you commented in step 3.
+6. Uncomment the `terraform` block that you commented in step 3.

-5. Run apply again to create the S3 bucket to hold the terraform state
+7. Run apply again to create the S3 bucket to hold the terraform state
     ```bash
     terraform apply
     ```

+## Deploying to AWS

+1. Go to AWS/ECR

+2. Select the `leetbot` repo

+3. On the top, click `View push commands` and follow the commands to upload the Leetbot docker image to ECR